IshaanSamant/Real-Time-Trading/README.md

 # Real-Time-Financial-Analysis-Trading-System

-A Real-Time Financial Analysis and Trading System that performs a variety of functions
+This is a Real-Time Financial Analysis and Trading System that performs a variety of functions

 ## table of contents